mleverance/sc_shell_lessons/02-navigating-files-directories.md

 > > 3.
 No: see previous explanation.
 > > 4.
 Yes: `../backup/` refers to `/Users/backup/`.

-# key points:
+# Key points:
-review navigating files & directories and file naming slides
+review navigating files & directories and names for files & directories slides